AnneKitsune/inventory-managoat/README.md

 inv rt
 ```

-Create a new item instance (an specific item that exists).
+Create a new item instance (a specific item that exists).
 ```
 inv ci <ID OF TOILET PAPER> --quantity 3
 ```